zero-stroke/zero-stroke/README.md

 ### Hi there 👋

+### I like to code
+The programs I made are usually related to finance.

 <!--
 **NoHedge/NoHedge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.